paralevel/secret-actions-for-shortcuts/SECURITY.md

 ## Reporting a Vulnerability

-To report a security vulnerability in this repository please use the ___Report a vulnerability___ button.
+Security vulnerabilities in this repository can be reported [here](https://github.com/paralevel/secret-actions-for-shortcuts/security/advisories/new).
 You can expect a response within 3 business days of the report.